Choose between the Galaxy S9 and the iPhone X

-Samsung's Galaxy S9 and S9 Plus have come to fight for Apple's smartphone crown with new features and a super-charged camera.
+Samsung's Galaxy S9 and S9 Plus have come to fight for Apple's smartphone crown with new features and supercharged cameras.
 But the iPhone X won't go down easily, and deciding between the newest Galaxy and iPhone may prove tougher than ever.

-Here's what to look for before you make your final choice.
+Preorders for the Galaxy S9 and S9 Plus start on March 2, and the phones hit stores on March 16.
+We'll have our reviews posted before that latter date, and they'll have definitive answers on how the new Samsungs stack up.
+But if you can't wait until then, there are some things we already definitively know -- like price, screen size and the headphone jack situation -- that can help inform your buying decision.

 Price

-Note: Editors' note: Originally published at 4 a.m.
-PT.
-Updated at 9:27 a.m.
-PT with news on DxO test, Anandtech benchmarks and additional context.